Step 1. Choose a trigger

 • Looking to trigger surveys for Hiring Managers?
 You can also use the trigger Candidate Rejected or Candidate Hired and then you can create an extra Action (Get Hiring Managers).
 See Step 3.

-• In the Trigger you can only use a ‘is’ filter, in the Filter step you can also set up ‘is not’, 'contains' and 'Does not contain' filter conditions.
+• In the Trigger step you can only use a ‘is’ condition, at the Filter step you can also use the conditions ‘is not’, 'contains' and 'does not contain'.